bahmutov/learn-angular-directives/README.md

 [cities-ref]: http://www.cntraveler.com/galleries/2014-10-20/top-25-cities-in-the-world-readers-choice-awards-2014/30

+### Sandbox

+In addition to the main large "cities" page you are going to make live using Angular, I provided another static page [demo/index.html](demo/index.html) that shows the little code snippets from this README file.
+These snippets are live, to make sure the snippets actually do what I claim they do, and for you to play around with them.

+    open demo/index.html

+You should see list of items, a couple of buttons, etc.

 ## Showing list of items using `ng-repeat`

 We start making our static page dynamic by removing all the duplicate markup and